COVID-19 pandemic in mainland China: Increasing of rolling lockdown measures

 On 5 October, Xishuangbanna of Yunnan province went into full lockdown, leaving travellers stranded at its airport.
 On the same day, residents were banned from leaving Xinjiang over an outbreak, weeks after the region had been relaxing restrictions following a stringent lockdown.

 On 17 October, Zhengzhou locked down its district Zhongyuan to tame a virus flareup.
-On 18 October, a 14 year-old girl died after falling ill in a quaratine center in Ruzhou after being denied prompt medical care, according to her family's account.
+On 18 October, a 14-year-old girl died after falling ill in a quarantine center in Ruzhou after being denied prompt medical care, according to her family's account.
 The case has sparked anger online, forcing censors to remove hashtags for "Ruzhou Girl" online.

 On 26 October, hundreds of migrant workers in the Tibetan capital of Lhasa took to the streets to protest harsh lockdown measures, which had been lasting for 74 days.

 In late October, dozens of cities across China have again ramped up their lockdowns, including districts of Shanghai, Guangzhou, Wuhan, Zhengzhou, Datong and Xining, affecting more than 200 million people.
 In Heilongjiang province, Suihua and Mudanjiang were also experiencing outbreaks.
 In Zhengzhou, workers at the Foxconn factory have turned to social media for help and to voice their anger about inadequate food and lack of medical care amid strict control measures implemented on the campus.
 The complex employs more than 200,000 workers, thousands of them chose to escape the campus en masse, trekking across fields to return to their home.

 On 2 November, the death of a 3-year-old boy to a gas leak in Lanzhou, reportedly after delay in receiving treatment due to movement restriction has triggered a wave of public anger.
 Videos on social media show residents taking to the streets demanding answer from authorities and buses containing SWAT teams arriving at the scene.
 Local authorities issued apologised the next day.

 On 9 November, movement restriction measures were placed in the urban districts of Chongqing.
 It was reported that the city has been struggling to contain spread of virus.